 In a fix?
 Call on Fitz!

-If you are finding that your past criminal history is causing you problems, contact the Law Office of John C. Fitzpatrick to explore your options.
+If you are finding that your past criminal history is causing you problems, contact the Law Firm of John C. Fitzpatrick to explore your options.